cgoettel/recipes/README.md

 # Recipes

 I have tried to be explicit in these recipes, but something I've been doing something the same way for so long that I forget that it's even worth mentioning.
 Or, some things (to me) are a given so I omit them from the recipe.
 Here are some guidelines in case you get lost:
+- When cutting vegetables, mince is super fine (&lt;&frac14;"), dice is fine (like &frac14;&ndash;&frac12;"), and chopped is large (&gt;&frac12;")
 - I always use salted butter.
 - It's always large eggs.
 - For non-ground beef, I always season my beef and let it rest before cooking.
 If I'm slow cooking (e.g., crock pot, braising), I always sear it first.
-- For ground beef, I season with Lawry's season salt and cracked pepper.
+- For ground beef, I season with Lawry's season salt and fresh cracked pepper.
+- Unless otherwise specified:
-- Unless otherwise specified, "flour" means "all-purpose flour."
+  - "flour" means "all-purpose flour"
+  - "sugar" means "white, granulated cane sugar"

 ## Appetizers